 Change result layout

-Choose to show your results as Bar Chart, Donut Chart, or Pie Chart.
+Choose to show your results as Bar Chart, Donut Chart, Pie Chart, and Dots.

 - "Show correct answer(s)" can be selected to indicate that some of the answers are correct (and others not!).
 When presenting, you can show which options that you have marked as correct.